AleoNet/welcome/documentation/guides/standards/02_ans.md

 // @param amount: The amount of credits to be claimed. transition claim_credits_as_signer(receiver: address, name_hash: field, secret: [u128; 2], amount: u64)
 ```

-## Usage Example

-For a complete example of how the flow works, please refer to the [Usage Example with Aleo Name Service](../wallets/01_usage_example.md).